 If we’re not careful, we spend all of our time talking through and thinking through and agitating ourselves about our issues.
 What the Cooperative Program does is turn our faces around and look out.

 I want us to hold fast to our confession, to hold fast to our cooperation.
 To keep pressing for doctrinal fidelity.
 We’ve got to have it.
-To keep pressing for gospel centrality we keep the gospel center.
+To keep pressing for gospel centrality, we keep the gospel center.

-Let us hold fast the confession of our hope without wavering, for he who promised is faithful.
+Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 Let us consider how to stir up one another to love and good works.

 God bless you.
 Thank you.